domorev/ai-financial-analysis/README.md

 For a fully functional platform, [check out NexusTrade](https://nexustrade.io/).
 NexusTrade is a AI-Powered automated trading and investment platform that allows users to create, test, optimize, and deploy algorithmic trading strategies.
 It's fast, configurable, easy to use, and requires no code!

-NexusTrade has this feature implemented in it's [AI-Powered Chat](https://nexustrade.io/chat).
+NexusTrade has this feature implemented in its [AI-Powered Chat](https://nexustrade.io/chat).
 It requires no setup and it's easy for everybody, even non-developers, to use.
 Just create an account and try it out.

 ## Installation